Backwards Backwards

 Subscribe

-But there is obviously much more to walking backwards than its social aspect – much greater emphasis is placed on how extraordinarily beneficial it is to our health.
-In Japan, aficionados of retro walking even go as far as to say a hundred paces backwards is as good as a thousand paces forward.
-And this is not a metaphor, either: evidence suggests that, when we move in reverse, we burn 30% more calories than during a regular walk or run forward.
+But there is obviously much more to walking backwards than its social aspect—much greater emphasis is placed on how extraordinarily beneficial it is to our health.
+In Japan, aficionados of retro-walking even go as far as to say a hundred paces backwards is as good as a thousand paces forward.
+And this is not a metaphor, either: evidence suggests that, when we move in reverse, we burn 30 percent more calories than during a regular walk or run forward.
 But even that is not the key benefit, particularly not for the Chinese and Japanese, for whom obesity is not a major problem.
-In these societies, what matters most is bodily flexibility – and on this, retro walking proves unparalleled.
+In these societies, what matters most is bodily flexibility—and when it comes to this, retro-walking is unparalleled.
 It stretches the muscles painlessly, and, if practised regularly, it can prevent degenerative joint disease.
 This is what makes this type of walking so popular among China and Japan’s older populations.

-Obviously, anatomical considerations are extremely important – but humans are not made of muscles alone, and the list of reasons why shifting into reverse gear may be a good idea does not end there.
-Moving backwards may be unaxiomatic, but then we are familiar with it since infancy.
+Obviously, anatomical considerations are extremely important, but humans are not made of muscles alone, and the list of benefits for shifting into reverse does not end there.
+Moving backwards may not feel natural, but remember that we have been familiar with it since infancy.
 Moving in this direction releases us from mental automatisms and makes us more conscious of our bodies.
 All of a sudden, we become more aware of what is happening to our arms and legs, and our sense of direction improves.
-Since we no longer rely on our sight so much, our hearing and touch become fine-tuned.
+Since we no longer rely on our sight as much, our hearing and touch become fine-tuned.

-Finally, (but no less important): walking backwards improves our memory.
-Two years ago, a study of the impact of sitting and walking on our ability to remember was carried out at Harvard University.
-It found that while walking backwards (or even watching footage of a camera moving backwards, which makes us think we are moving in this direction) does not affect our so-called long-term memory, it does significantly improve our short-term memory: the one that enables us to follow a conversation, understand what the film we are watching is about, or remember where we parked our car this morning.
-The precise influence of walking backwards on our minds remains unknown – but Professor Daniel Lawrence Schacter, a psychologist and co-convenor of the Harvard study, who has been looking into the process of remembering for years (10 years ago, he famously compared the human mind to a time machine), thinks the explanation is simple: we associate walking backwards with the past, which triggers a stronger reaction in the centre in charge of our memory.
+Finally, (but no less importantly): walking backwards improves our memory.
+Two years ago, Harvard University researchers conducted a study on the impact that sitting and walking have on our ability to remember.
+The study found that while walking backwards (or even watching footage of a camera moving backwards, which tricks our brain into thinking we’re moving backwards) does not affect our so-called long-term memory, it does significantly improve our short-term memory: the one that enables us to follow a conversation, understand what the film we are watching is about, or remember where we parked our car that morning.
+The precise influence of walking backwards on our minds remains unknown—but Professor Daniel Lawrence Schacter, a psychologist and co-convenor of the Harvard study, who has been looking into the process of remembering for years (ten years ago, he famously compared the human mind to a time machine), thinks the explanation is simple: we associate walking backwards with the past, which triggers a stronger reaction in the center in charge of our memory.
 The mechanism of the triggering is as yet unknown.

 Also read: